-The American Cancer Society recommends that all women between the ages of 21 and 29 have a Pap test every 3 years.
+The American College of Gynecology recommends that all women between the ages of 21 and 29 have a Pap test every 3 years.

-The ACS also recommends that women between the ages of 30 to 65 have a Pap test and an HPV test every 5 years.
+The ACOG also recommends that women between the ages of 30 to 65 have a Pap test and an HPV test every 5 years.

 Of course, women who are at a high risk for cervical cancer may need more frequent screenings.
 Your doctor can help you determine what’s right for you.